explainers-by-googlers/cross-origin-storage/README.md

 ### Solving the problem only for AI models

 AI models are admittedly the biggest motivation for working on COS, so one alternative would be to solve the problem exclusively for AI models.
 A question that arises in the context is how it would be enforced that files actually be AI models?
-Given this question, this approach doesn't seem like a great fit, and, maybe more importantly, the non-AI [use cases](#use-cases) are well worth solving, too.
+Given this question, this approach does not seem like a good fit, and the non-AI [use cases](#use-cases) are well worth addressing, too.

 Additionally, common AI inference solutions like [Transformers.js](https://github.com/huggingface/transformers.js) rely on [WebAssembly in the underlying ONNX Runtime](https://onnxruntime.ai/docs/build/web.html#build-instructions), which is true independent of the backend, WebGPU or Wasm.
 The same applies to [MediaPipe](https://github.com/google-ai-edge/mediapipe), which requires Wasm files as so-called [`WasmFileset`](https://ai.google.dev/edge/api/mediapipe/js/tasks-text.filesetresolver) objects for its various MediaPipe Tasks APIs.